ehborisov/big-data-capstone-project/README.md

 /data/capstone/scala_spark_code/build/libs/purchases_analysis-1.0-SNAPSHOT-all.jar
 ```

-it expects postgres database named `capstone` be available at the default port to export the results.
+it expects postgres database named `capstone` to be available at the default port to export the results.

 7) To export the results of hive queries into the same database use SQL scripts and Sqoop commands from the `sqoop`
 module.